theHostileNegotiator/KWBandage/PatchNotes.md

 5. Pulse Scanner idle animation is unused
 	* Added Idle Animation to GameObject, the antennae will spin around
 		* Exist in Worldbuilder stream, has to be recompiled in map
-		* May try to find a way to have it target nearby units as the model Hierarchy hints at this
+		* May try to find a way to have it target nearby units as the model Skeleton hints at this
 #### A Grand Gesture...
 1. Nod Soldier Dialog commenting on GDI Tiberium Lab was not triggered due to object the sound would come from does not exist
 	* Reassigned object Nod Soldier Dialog would speak out of (MCV)